Travel Connections to Oulu

 Finland and Oulu can be easily reached by air; several airlines fly regularly to the Helsinki-Vantaa Airport, the main airport of Finland.

 Finnair and Norwegian Air Shuttle have several daily flight connections between Helsinki and Oulu.
 On normal weekdays there are up to 15 return flight connections between Helsinki and Oulu.
+In winter season 2018/2019 SAS flies four times a week between Stockholm-Arlanda and Oulu (as of April 2019 the frequency increases up to twice daily).

 The Finnish airport operator Finavia’s website provides a handy tool for searching flight connections to/from Finnish airports: Search flight connections.